-But while attribution models have come a long way in recent years, and there are numerous options available to choose from, many current measurement approaches have significant shortfalls.
+There are numerous attribution models to choose from, and while they may have come a long way in recent years, many current measurement approaches have significant shortfalls.
 Gartner notes that most marketers are in the “Trough of Disillusionment” when it comes to Attribution.
 Many marketers select the wrong vendor.
 The Mobile Marketing Association reports that net promoter scores for attribution vendors are an appalling negative twenty-nine.
 As a result, marketers have found themselves confused about who to trust, how to make decisions, and which way to turn.

 Even organizations that have historically been analytics thought leaders find themselves challenged to evolve their companies’ measurement approaches.
 Inertia from old methods has become a trap for some.
 On the one hand, marketers know that they have to be masters of data-driven decision making.
 On the other hand, there are risks in relying on the wrong partner.